 Did you know that Izamal is just one of Mexico’s 132 Pueblos Magicos?
 Visiting them is one of the best experiences you can have while traveling the country!

 Wandering around the streets of Izamal is so much fun.
-Instead of coming here for a couple of hours, spend a day here before staying in one of cozy hotels, such as Hacienda Hotel Santo Domingo.
+Instead of coming here for a couple of hours, spend a day here before staying in one of cozy hotels.

 If you are visiting in summer, bring a hat.
 There’s very little shade in Izamal and can be really hot!
 If you can, visit Izamal in late fall or winter when temperatures are more mild.